MetaDataWalker/MDW-Expedition/README.md

 This design minimizes confounds and maximizes usability for vision-based systems, egocentric perception models, and navigation research.

-GPS Anchoring
+GPS Anchoring start and end of day.

-Each segment may include an optional GPS anchor recorded in metadata.
+Each segment will include an further GPS anchor recorded in metadata.

 GPS anchoring enables: